 - The business must not lease more than five vehicles.
 In California, the lemon law typically works to help small businesses affected by lemons.
 Larger companies with a big fleet do not always apply for benefits, unfortunately.

-Leased lemons for business can definitely be a bit tricky once you get into the nitty gritty details.
-That said, when you search for lemon law lawyers near me, you need to do your proper research and see how much experience the firm has with business-related lemon cases.
+Defective leased cars for business can definitely be a bit tricky once you get into the nitty gritty details.
+That said, when you search for lemon law lawyers in California, you need to do your proper research and see how much experience the firm has with business-related lemon cases.

 Over to You